 Seeley G. Mudd Manuscript Library

-The 2013 Fellow will participate in a massive metadata enhancement project to make the repository's EAD-encoded finding aids comply with revised local guidelines.
-S/he will also participate in accessioning activities, based on "accessioning as processing" principles.
-Following an orientation period, the fellow will also provide reference assistance to researchers, in person, by phone, or in writing, and will also curate an exhibition on the centennial of the construction of the graduate college.
-In addition, the fellow will be exposed to the administrative aspects of a manuscript library, and will supervise student work.
+The 2014 Fellow will focus on public services and exhibitions.
+Following an orientation period, the fellow will provide reference assistance to researchers, in person, by phone, or in writing and will also curate two exhibitions: one on Vietnam; the other on the American Civil Liberties Union during war time.
+In addition, the fellow will be exposed to the administrative aspects of a manuscript library and will supervise student work.

 and their work are listed here.